How to Stop Bleeding Gums

 #1.
 Practice good oral hygiene

-It is possible that your bleeding gums are a result of bad dental hygiene.
+It is possible that your stop bleeding gums are a result of bad dental hygiene.
 If there is a piling up of plaque in your gum line, your gums may be inflamed.
 Plaque is that sticky stuff that covers the teeth as well as gums and it contains bacteria.
 If regular brushing and flossing is not carried out, the bacteria can spread to parts of your mouth leading to gum disease or tooth decay

 In order to enhance your oral hygiene, teeth brushing should be carried out at least two times every day while flossing should be once every day.
 It is particularly important for pregnant women to practice good oral hygiene because hormone fluctuations in the course of pregnancy can bring about gum disease as well as bleeding gums (gum disease specialist Houston).